austin-hwang/ai-scheduler/README.md

 There are 5 options:

 1. Schedule an event by typing a sentence.
+Don't input times more than 1 week ahead.
 Note that sentence parsing only has moderate robustness to diverse input so be cautious with input--or you can have fun and deliberately put in unexpected input!
 2. Display available events to be scheduled
 3. Find a recommended time for events based on constraints defined by the participants' schedules in `nlp/constraints.txt`.
 This can still be run without inputting any events.
 This option uses simulated annealing to find the recommended assignment.
 4. Find a friend recommendation based concentration and club
 5. Exit program